hetida/hetida-designer/docs/adapter_system/sql_adapter.md

 Note that tables will be created and columns added automatically depending on the data sent to these sinks.

+By default, the API serving the hetida designer frontend is part of the runtime.
+This can be changed by setting `SQL_ADAPTER_SERVICE_IN_RUNTIME` to `false`.
+Then the API is part of the backend.

+`INFER_METRICS_FROM_METRIC_COLUMN_FOR_DELETION_IF_NOT_PRESENT` controls whether the metrics to delete are inferred from the data of the MULTITSFRAME, if no metric is specified in the metadata.
+This inference is disabled by default.

 Here we give an example configuration for mounting and accessing two sqlite databases and additionally access to hetida designer's own postgres db (only for demonstration, do not do this in a real setup!):

 ```yaml